DA’s Office requests assistance from TBI in the investigation of a fatal shooting in Hawkins County - NewsBreak

 EPD names two persons of interest in Thursday morning shooting death

-ELIZABETHTON — The Elizabethton Police Department has named two persons of interest in a Thursday morning shooting death on Oakmont Drive.
-The two are: Cody Alan Miller, who is described as 23 years old, 6 feet, 2 inches tall, weighing 180 pounds, with hazel eyes and brown hair; and Kimberly Nicole Thomas, 20 years old, five feet, 2 inches tall, weighing 125 pounds, with blue eyes and blond hair.
+ELIZABETHTON — The Elizabethton Police Department has named two persons of interest in the Thursday morning shooting death on Oakmont Drive.
+The two are: Cody Alan Miller, who is described as 23 years old, 6 feet, 2 inches tall, weighing 180 pounds, with hazel eyes and brown hair; and Kimberly Nicole Thomas, 20, years old, 5 feet, 2 inches tall, weighing 125 pounds, with blue eyes and blonde hair.

 Kingsport Times-News